Nine years ago, Ted was doing amazing at his job, working with wealthy people and living a dream life in a condominium in Miami Beach.

 But then he received a phone call announcing a tragedy; his sister had taken her life.
 His whole life, job, marriage, and health crumbled before him, and as he stood there, powerless, hopeless, he realized how alone he was.

-In this Real Talk Friday episode, Ted shares the story of how he regained control of his life, how he managed to recover from the tragedy that hit his life one more time, and the lessons he learned in the process.
+In this Ted Talk episode, Ted shares the story of how he regained control of his life, how he managed to recover from the tragedy that hit his life one more time, and the lessons he learned in the process.
 He also discusses the importance of having a clear purpose, our most valuable asset, the greatest wealth we can accumulate, and why we must always be prepared to save ourselves.

 - The phone call that put Ted on my knees